 - Academic year 2020/21

 Information for students

 Health and wellbeing

-National lockdown rules apply in England.
+On 22 February the Prime Minister announced details of the Government's easing of lockdown restrictions in England.
 Please check the Government website for details of the rules and restrictions.

-We can all protect ourselves and others by following government advice around social distancing, shielding of extremely vulnerable people, self-isolating and testing and tracing if we display any symptoms, no matter how mild.
+We can all protect ourselves and others by following government advice around social distancing, shielding of extremely vulnerable people, self-isolating and testing and tracing if we display any symptoms

 Use the NHS 111 online coronavirus service if: